Lost In Istanbul HomepageLost In Istanbul Logo

 How late does the metro run in Istanbul?

 Most metro lines run from 6:00 AM until midnight daily.
-On weekends, 7 lines run non-stop from Friday 6:00 AM to Sunday midnight — but night fares are double (approximately ₺84).
+On weekends, 7 lines run non-stop from Friday 6:00 AM to Sunday midnight, though night fares are double (approximately ₺84).

 Where can I buy an Istanbulkart?